CSharpBasicsHristoKirov/ProgramiraneEPPAlgoritmi/README.md

 12. Write a program the checks the [Oppermann's conjecture][2] hypothesis.
 13. Write a program using [Wilson Theorem][3] as _Primality Test_.
 14. Write a program using previous already found primes for _Primality Test_.
+15. Implement the _Sieve of Eratosthenes_, reimplement it optimized and compare with initial.

 ---